indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/03-user-stories-research.md

     rely on Solana's slot or block timestamp, which can be manipulated.
 You need to define a day as a fixed number of slots and acknowledge this is an approximation.
-* **Slashing Mechanism:** What happens if a user misses a day?
-The requirements don't define the penalty.
-You need a `slash()` function or similar logic to handle broken streaks.
 * **NFT Minting Authority:** How does the NFT program know the user completed the streak?
 The vault program needs to grant a "mint token" (a specific on-chain receipt or PDA) that the NFT program can verify and consume.